 - 5.1 All staff have a role to play in helping to create a climate at work where communication channels are kept open so that concerns are discussed and resolved at an early stage.
 Individuals should be aware of their own conduct and act in accordance with the University's values, avoid collusion and other inappropriate behaviour.
-There is an expectation that all staff will co-operate fully in any complaint procedure and/or investigation. - 5.2 Line managers and supervisors have a particular responsibility to act as role models; respond positively to complaints to avoid them escalating into grievances; and to challenge and stop unacceptable behaviour in the workplace.
-Indeed, where managers are under a duty of care, in exceptional circumstances they have the discretion to investigate complaints even when the affected parties may be reluctant to proceed.
+There is an expectation that all staff will co-operate fully in any complaint procedure and/or investigation. - 5.2 Line managers and staff supervisors have a particular responsibility to act as role models; respond positively to complaints to avoid them escalating into grievances; and to challenge and stop unacceptable behaviour in the workplace.
+Please note that any future reference to 'managers' or 'line managers' in this policy document includes supervisors. - 5.3 Line managers and staff supervisors must notify Human Resources in writing of all formal grievances raised.
+Where managers and staff supervisors are under a duty of care, in exceptional circumstances they have the discretion to investigate complaints even when the affected parties may be reluctant to proceed.

-6. Role of Human Resources Department
+6. Role of Human Resources

-- 6.1 The role of the Human Resources Department is to advise on the operation and application of this policy and procedure, and to take a proactive role in ensuring consistency of application across the University.
-There is no requirement to advise Human Resources of informal grievances, although employees and managers are encouraged to do so for advice and support. - 6.2 Line managers must however notify Human Resources in writing of all formal grievances raised.
-Human Resources will monitor the matter through all necessary stages.
+- 6.1 The role of Human Resources is to advise on the operation and application of this policy and procedure, and to take a proactive role in ensuring consistency of application across the University.
+There is no requirement to advise Human Resources of informal grievances, although employees and managers are strongly encouraged to do so for advice and support. - 6.2 In reference to 5.3 above, line managers and supervisors must notify Human Resources in writing of all formal grievances raised.
+Human Resources will then monitor the matter through all necessary stages.
 Human Resources can also provide additional guidance during the procedure to managers, the employee, companions, and to witnesses.